The Best Monitor Buyer’s Guide – Fall 2022

-Technology is always on the move, and there’s no area where you can see the benefits of upgrading more than by going with a modern display.
-And for Fall 2021, our Monitor Buyer’s Guide continues to feature the latest and greatest offerings, a total of ten models in all, half of them brand-new for 2021.
+Technology is always improving, and there’s no place that’s more evident than in the latest monitors.
+Our Monitor Buyer’s Guide continues to feature the best offerings, a total of ten models in all, many of them launched in the past year.
 This just goes to show just how fast the industry is moving.

-There’s a monitor in our guide for everyone, from home and small office users, content creators, traders, and gamers.
-They include models ranging in size from 24″ to 49″, and just about every resolution you can think of, from 1920 x 1080 to four times that (3840 x 2160 or 4K).
+There’s a monitor in our guide for everyone, from home and small office users, to content creators, traders, and gamers.
+They include models ranging in size from 24″ to 38″, and just about every resolution you can think of, from 1920 x 1080 to four times that (3840 x 2160 or 4K).
 But there’s more to monitors than just size and resolution.
 Therefore, we’ve broken down our picks into two main categories:

 - Home- and Small-Office Monitors: The first five monitors on our list fit into this category, offering prices, features, and designs for any office environment.
 They start at just over $100 and go up to around $1,000.